myavuz92/unreal_AnimatedTextPlugin/README.md

 ## Example

-An example map is included in the plugin.
+An example widget is included in the plugin.

 ## Modify